Biological Sciences Major

 At least two units at the 300 level

 One 300 level course must include a laboratory

 Four courses in chemistry, including 1 semester in organic chemistry

 Those applying to graduate school may need to include physical chemistry or biochemistry

 Two courses in physics

 Two courses in math: statistics, calculus

 and/or contact Dept. Chair)

-For students who entered the College prior to the fall of 2008, a major in Biological Sciences includes: eight biological sciences courses, at least six of which must be taken at Wellesley, plus two units of college chemistry (CHEM 105 or higher).
+A major in Biological Sciences includes: eight biological sciences courses, at least six of which must be taken at Wellesley, plus two units of college chemistry (CHEM 105 or higher).
 BISC 110 and 111 or their equivalent are required for the major.
 Four 200-level courses are required, with at least one course from each of the following three groups: cell biology (206, 219, 220); systems biology (203, 207, 216); and community biology (201, 202, , 209, 210, 214, 217).
 A minimum of two 300-level courses are also required for the major.
 One of these courses, exclusive of 350, 360, or 370, must include laboratory and must be taken at Wellesley.
 Additional chemistry beyond the two required units is strongly recommended or required for certain 300-level courses.
 CHEM 221 and 328, and BISC 350, 360, and 370 do not count toward the minimum major.